luxonis/depthai-docs-website/FAQ.md

 But these theoretical maximums are not achievable in the real-world, as the disparity matching is not perfect, nor are the optics, image sensor, etc., so the actual maximum depth will be application-specific depending on lighting, neural model, feature sizes, baselines, etc.

 After the [KickStarter campaign](https://www.kickstarter.com/projects/opencv/opencv-ai-kit/description) we will also be supporting sub-pixel, which will extend this theoretical max, but again this will likely not be the -actual- limit of the max object detection distance, but rather the neural network itself will be.
 And this subpixel use will likely have application-specific benefits.

+## What Is the Format of the Depth Data in `depth_sipp`?

+The output array is in uint16, with direct mapping to millimeters (mm).
+So a value of 3,141 in the array is 3,141 mm, or 3.141 meters.
+So this whole array is the z-dimension of each pixel off of the camera plane, where the `center of the universe` is the camera marked `RIGHT`.

 ## How Do I Display Multiple Streams?
 To specify which streams you would like displayed, use the `-s` option.
 For example for metadata (e.g. bounding box results from an object detector), the color stream (`previewout`), and for depth results (`depth_sipp`), use the following command: